 If you take part in a tele-assessment, you’ll be asked some questions about the nature and severity of the symptoms you’ve been experiencing, your treatment history, your goals for treatment, and other relevant topics.
 You’ll also be able to ask questions of your own, and get detailed answers from the professional who is conducting your assessment.

 At the end of the telehealth assessment process, the professional with whom you have been speaking will make a recommendation for the type and level of care that appears to be best for you.
-That recommendation may be for a program at Belmont Behavioral Hospital, or it may be for a service that’s offered by another trusted provider.
+That recommendation may be for a program at Belmont Behavioral Health System, or it may be for a service that’s offered by another trusted provider.
 In either case, you will have a much better understanding of your options, but you will be under no obligation to enter treatment.
 The purpose of this free service is to match you with the programming that best meets your specific needs.

-Belmont Behavioral Hospital offers two levels of outpatient care: a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
+Belmont Behavioral Health System offers two levels of outpatient care: a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
 Depending upon various individual factors, individuals may enter treatment directly at the PHP or IOP levels, or they may step down to one of these levels after completing an inpatient program.

 At both the PHP and IOP levels, individuals attend treatment during scheduled hours, then return home or to a supported residence when programming is not in session.
 Previously, participants were required to attend treatment in person at our hospital in Philadelphia, Pennsylvania.
 Now, with our telehealth programming option, individuals who meet the admissions criteria for PHP or IOP can receive services via a virtual communication platform.